inoxlang/inox/docs/scripting-basics.md

 ## Version 2 - verbose mode

-We want to add a verbose mode, in this mode the script will tells us if it has deleted the target directory in the case we used `--clean-existing`.
+We want to add a verbose mode, in this mode the script will tell us if it has deleted the target directory in the case we used `--clean-existing`.

 Let's add the `verbose` parameter in the parameters section of the manifest.